 |Making a positive impact on the communities where PGA TOUR tournaments are held and players live is a primary focus in the golf organization’s charitable mission with the Together, anything’s possible campaign.|

-The PGA TOUR and its tournaments generated a record $160 million for charity in 2015, marking the first time they surpassed the $150 million threshold in a single year.
+The PGA TOUR and its tournaments generated more than $166 million to charitable causes in 2016.
 This total includes donations made by tournaments on the PGA TOUR, PGA TOUR Champions, Web.com Tour, Mackenzie Tour-PGA TOUR Canada, PGA TOUR China and PGA TOUR Latinoamérica.

 Entering its seventh year, Together, anything’s possible is the platform to share the PGA TOUR’s charity story and offers a greater focus on the charitable activities of TOUR stakeholders.